AlvaroFernandezBejarano/nextAuth-keycloakV21/README.md

 ## &#x1F914; Who are you?

 Nice question!
-I'm a DevOps fullstack on the IoT sector and I'm searching for new oportunities!
+I'm a DevOps fullstack on the IoT sector and I'm looking for new oportunities!
 Check my profile & maybe connect with me on [linkedin](www.linkedin.com/in/álvaro-fernández-bejarano-0ba827182)!